gmc-code/PC-Python/docs/python/match_case.rst

 .. admonition:: Tasks

-    1. A silly maths function does different things wiht a list of values depending in the number of elements in the list. \n Complete the code below by filling in the square brackets and the curvy brackets. \n Here are the silly rules: for 1 element in the list, square it.
-For 2 elements raise a to the power of b using the inbuilt pow function.\n
+    1. A silly maths function does different things with a list of values depending in the number of elements in the list.
+    Complete the code below by filling in the square brackets and the curvy brackets.
+Some parts are done already.
+    Here are the silly rules: for 1 element in the list, square it.
+    For 2 elements raise a to the power of b using the inbuilt pow function.
-    For 3 elements, mutilpy the first two then use floor division with the third. \n For more than 3 elements, add the first 3 then subtract the sum of the rest.
+    For 3 elements, multilpy the first two then use floor division with the third.
+    For more than 3 elements, add the first 3 then subtract the sum of the rest.

         .. code-block:: python